Haggle1996/RevolutionPack/content/article/rev2changes.md

 - Crop growth is significantly slower and is affected by season.
 Be sure to plant early, often, and extensively.
 Crops generally grow better underground or in greenhouses, and in friendly biomes.
 - Power consumption and generation has been revamped throughout the pack.
 Generally, things are more expensive.
 - Power, item, and fluid transmission has been tiered:
--- Tier 1: Immersive Engineering
+-- Tier 1: Immersive Engineering (max 4096 RF/t)
--- Tier 2: BuildCraft, Logistics Pipes
+-- Tier 2: BuildCraft, Logistics Pipes (max 10248 RF/t)
--- Tier 3: Ender IO
+-- Tier 3: Ender IO (max 20496 RF/t)
--- Tier 4: ElectriCraft (power transmission)
+-- Tier 4: ElectriCraft (power transmission only - unlimited RF/t)
 - Early game RF power is best provided through either the Rotational Dynamo or the Immersive Engineering waterwheel/windmill.
 - Spawners aren't moveable intact during the early game; you must research technology to move them or use them for powered spawners.
 - Many repetetive items are hidden in NEI (e.g., BiblioCraft and Storage Drawers wood variations; Gun Customization modified weapons).
 Use Creative Tab to access these items.

 ## Trivia
-- Dead bodies can be removed by hitting them with a shovel.
+- Dead bodies can be removed by whacking them with a shovel three times.

 # Mod-specific changes